#TryItTuesday: Foam Rollers

 This process can help you to be more flexible, improve the range of motion and help your tight muscles recover from strenuous workouts.

-Exercise programs, like pilates and yoga, often use foam rollers in their routines.
+Exercise programs, like Pilates and mind-body fitness programs, often use foam rollers in their routines.
 In these programs, the roller is used in ways that increase flexibility and range of motion.
 Or the roller can be used to create instability that challenges the core, promoting strength and balance.